thedaviddias/bfdes.in/posts/create-a-class.md

 - Modifications can be made independently of each other
 - All modifications imbue characteristics that can be modelled as changes to weapon attributes

-Of these, the second assumption is the hardest one to reconcile with our model.
+Of these, the first assumption is the hardest one to reconcile with our model.
 Although one modification rarely prevents another from being made entirely, there are suspicions that their combined effect on weapon attributes is not merely additive.

 ## The Knapsack Problem

-Observe that maximising the original objective `U` is the same as maximising a transformed one `U'`:
+Observe that maximising the original objective $U$ is the same as maximising a transformed one $U'$:

 $$
 \begin{aligned}